jorsang1/clean-microservice-template/README.md

 This layer is organized with a first level of folders containing each "entity" and then another level with a folder for the queries, and a folder for the commands, and then the next level is another folder for the specific Query or Command where you can find everything related to this operation.
 That's the same convention as in the Jason Clean Architecture template, but in this case I've preferred to keep one file per class approach instead of having the Query and the handler in the same file.
 * Api => The API is generated using the new minimal api approach as the microservice shouldn't be that big.
+* Api.Contracts => The API requests and responses.
 * Infrastructure => Only the database layer is implemented using an in memory repository.